3d-printing-food-header.jpg

 3D Printed Food: Gimmick or Game Changer?

-Today, 3D printers are a common sight in workshops, hackspaces and even in some homes – though, they’re rarely spotted in kitchens.
-But as 3D food printers become more sophisticated, could that be about to change?
+Today, 3D printers are a common sight in workshops, hackerspaces and even in some homes.
+But they're rarely spotted in kitchens.
+As 3D food printers become more sophisticated, could that be about to change?

 How is 3D printing a revolutionary way to approach how we shape our food?
-And just how much of an impact could it have on the way we eat?
+And how much of an impact could it have on how we eat?

 To find out I asked Antonio Derossi, a scientist working on developing 3D food printing technology, about 3D printing edible creations and why he thinks this technology is the future of food.

 "3D food printing is a new kind of technology.
-For the first time you can start with a digital image and create whatever shape or structure that you want."
+For the first time, you can start with a digital image and create whatever shape or structure you want."

 "For example, with 3D food printing you can even design the internal structure of your food!
 Think of it as designing a building.
-Traditional methods like creating molds really only allow you to design the outside.
-3D printing allows you far more control over the inside too, so you can insert ‘rooms and corridors’ wherever you like!"
+Traditional methods like creating moulds really only allow you to design the outside.
+3D printing allows you far more control over the inside, too, so you can insert ‘rooms and corridors’ wherever you like!"

 How do 3D food printers help you create new products?